Don (franchise): Reception

 Mumbai Mirror's Mayank Shekhar gave the remake a rating of 3 out of 5.
 He did criticise the treatment of certain scenes in comparison to the original, though.

 The remake of the film in 2006 was titled the same Don, was a hit.
 The sequel to the 2006 film was released in 2011 as Don 2 and it was also a hit.

 Comic book

+Don

+Don, an 80-page comic book was published for the 2006 film.

 Don: The Origin

 In October 2011 a comic book based on Don 2, Don: The Origin, was published in Mumbai.
 A prequel, it details Don's past.
 About the comic, Ritesh Sidhwani said: "Don 2 takes off from where Don: The Chase Begins Again left off.
 In these five years, many have forgotten the film and must be curious to know how Don came into being.
 This original story will help them understand him and also offer a background on other characters like Roma and Vardhaan."